madhumitha-3007/JavaScript-Quiz-App/README.md

 Open the file in your browser and start answering the quiz!

 This project is created for learning and practice purposes.
-# JavaScript-Quiz-App
-A responsive JavaScript quiz web app built with HTML, CSS, and Bootstrap to test basic web development knowledge.